Next alumni meeting/continuing optometric education (COE): September 26/27 2026

 Zur Referentin Susanne Jansen: sie unterrichtet seit 18 Jahren an einem Gymnasium in Baden-Württemberg und ist seit 14 Jahren in der Fortbildung mit dem Schwerpunkt digitale Medien und Künstliche Intelligenz im Schulalltag tätig.
 Sie teilt ihre Erfahrungen, indem sie Lehrkräfte unterstützt und ihnen praxisorientierte Angebote zur Integration von digitalen Tools und KI in ihren Unterricht macht, um ihren Arbeitsalltag digital zu gestalten (@digitale.bildungsreise).

-Um unsere Planung zu konkretisieren, erbitten wir von allen Interessierten eine kurze Rückmeldung an augenoptik-optometrie@hs-aalen.de.
+Um unsere Planung zu erleichtern, erbitten wir von allen Interessierten eine kurze Rückmeldung an augenoptik-optometrie@hs-aalen.de.

 Mit freundlichen und kollegialen Grüßen

-Prof. Dr. Anna Nagl, Volker Meyer, Torsten Dautzenberg, Zoe Zumkeller und Lukas Jung (Hochschule Aalen) und Petra Hesse (BZAO München)
+Prof. Dr. Anna Nagl, Volker Meyer, Torsten Dautzenberg, Zoe Zumkeller und Franziska Meilbeck (Hochschule Aalen) sowie Petra Hesse (BZAO München)

 News